Rice diet: Origin and original form

 The Rice Diet Program was founded in 1939 by Walter Kempner (1903-1997), a German physician and refugee from the Nazis, who was at that time associated with Duke University.

 Kempner had many patients with malignant hypertension with kidney failure, and there were no good treatments for those patients.
 He believed that the kidney had two functions, one excretory and the other metabolic, and "he theorized that if the protein and electrolyte load on the kidney was reduced to a minimum, the kidney might better perform its more essential metabolic role.
 The details of his reasoning are obscure, but he began to treat patients with malignant hypertension with a diet composed of nothing but rice and fruit, and amazingly, they rapidly improved."

 Kempner's implementation was very strict, but also careful - patients were hospitalized for several weeks at the beginning of treatment.
-The initial treatment was stopping all medication and putting the patient on a diet consisting of "white rice, sugar, fruit, fruit juices, vitamins and iron, and provided about 2000 calories, 20 grams of protein, and 700–1000 ml of liquid as fruit juices.
+The initial treatment was stopping all medication and putting the patient on a diet consisting of "white rice, sugar, fruit, fruit juices, vitamin and iron, and provided about 2000 calories, 20 grams of protein, and 700–1000 ml of liquid as fruit juices.
 Sodium content was extremely low, about 150 milligrams per day, and chloride content about 200 milligrams per day."
 If results were good, after several months small amounts of lean meat and vegetables were added to the diet.

 Kempner obtained remarkable results, and he was invited to present them at a meeting of the New York Academy of Medicine in 1946.
 His presentation survives and "presents clear and unambiguous evidence, including blood pressure charts, retinal photographs, chest radiographs, electrocardiograms and laboratory results, documenting the benefits of his diet."
 (Note: "In Kempner’s original cohort of 192 people, 25 patients died.
 Of the remaining 167, 60 patients did not substantially improve their blood pressure values.
 However, 107 patients showed significant improvement (from 200/112 mmHg to 149/96 mmHg) with the diet.
 Heart size decreased in 66 of 72 patients.
 Serum cholesterol was reduced in 73 of 82 patients.
 Retinopathy was reduced or disappeared completely in 21 of 33 patients.
 We must keep these results in context with the times, during which the life expectancy of anyone with malignant hypertension was 6 months.")